 Wednesday May 14, 2008

 I was waken up my a very heavy downpour.
-The only item in the long list I had left for Agmar to do that was not completed was the making of a new tent to replace the 24 year old one.
-But, in the confusion of moving and rearranging all surface items they could not locate the old tent which was to be used as the model for the new.
+The only item in the long list I had left for Agmar Marine (now Moor & Dock) to do which was not completed was the making of a new tent to replace the 24 year old one.
+But, in the confusion of moving and rearranging all surface items they could not locate the old tent which was to be used as the model for the new one.
 To their credit, they did call me in Washington but I could not rememberer where I had left it.
 Now, of course, I did find it but it was too late.
 The new tent will have to wait and I will just have to make do with the old one.
-The rest of the work on the list has been done.
+The rest of the work on the list had been done.

-The plan is to launch Thetis tomorrow and do some sea-trials of the new engine.
+The plan was to launch Thetis tomorrow and do some sea-trials of the new engine.
 Agmar have already done one sea-trail but they want to repeat it with in my presense.